Qualification Overview

 Graduate profile

-At the completion of the programme the students will demonstrate knowledge and skills relevant to the various areas of applied management, including key ideas, principles and concepts associated with the theory and application of the papers, be professional practitioners and learners; gather and assess information from a variety of sources, undertake analysis of this data, and use this to solve problems, think critically, analyse relevant issues, and discuss these within the context of management in a logical and competent manner, apply and communicate principles and concepts within the applicable management sector have professional knowledge and applied skills appropriate for the needs of clients within the applicable management sector collect, critically review and communicate information effectively in both written and oral form to both lay and expert audiences, solve problems both independently and as part of a team.
-Event Management major.
-In addition to the skills listed for the Bachelor of Applied Management, graduates from the Bachelor of Applied Management with a major in Event Management will process management information in a range of event environments.
-They will apply conceptual and technical skills to cost determination and control in client and contract negotiations.
-Project Management major.
-In addition to the skills listed for the Bachelor of Applied Management, graduates from the Bachelor of Applied Management with a major in Project Management will analyse strategic issues facing organisations and develop and implement appropriate polices, develop and implement procedures and processes to enable the successful implementation of specific projects which are outside the business as usual scope of operations.
-Human Resource Management major.
-In addition to the skills listed for the Bachelor of Applied Management, graduates from the Bachelor of Applied Management with a major in Human Resource Management will develop and apply human resource policies and procedures in areas such as recruiting, organisational departmental planning, performance management, and employment compliance.
-Applied Marketing major.
-In addition to the skills listed for the Bachelor of Applied Management, graduates from the Bachelor of Applied Management with an Applied Marketing major will apply marketing concepts to complex real-world scenarios such as formulating marketing plans, conceptualising and evaluating promotion campaigns and making reasoned trade-offs between objectives and budgets and to innovate and manage change via a strong grounding in the realities of social, economic, and technological change processes, the underlying dynamics of consumer and industrial buyer behaviour, contemporary marketing research practice, and organisational behavioural principles.
-Applied Management major.
-In addition to the skills listed for the Bachelor of Applied Management, graduates from the Bachelor of Applied Management with an Applied Management major will analyse strategic issues facing organisations and develop and implement appropriate polices, develop and implement policy in the areas of operations and general management, and understand costing and financial management processes.
+At the completion of the programme the students will: * Demonstrate knowledge and skills relevant to the various areas of applied management, including key ideas, principles and concepts associated with the theory and application of the papers. * Be confident, capable and professional practitioners and learners. * Gather and assess information from a variety of sources, undertake analysis of this data, and use this to solve problems. * Be able to think critically, analyse relevant issues, and discuss these within the context of management in a logical and competent manner. * Analyse, apply, and communicate principles and concepts within the applicable management sector. * Have developed professional knowledge and applied skills appropriate for the needs of clients within the applicable management sector. * Employ reflective practices to solve problems, both independently and as part of a team and collect, critically analyse and communicate information effectively.
+In addition to the skills listed for the Bachelor of Applied Management, graduates from the following majors will: Bachelor of Applied Management - Applied Management Major * Critically analyse strategic issues facing organisations, develop and implement policies and procedures in the areas of operations, management, and financial management.
+Bachelor of Applied Management - Project Management Major * Critically analyse strategic issues facing organisations and develop and implement appropriate policies, develop and implement procedures and processes to enable the successful implementation of specific projects which are outside the 'business as usual' scope of operations.
+Bachelor of Applied Management - People and Culture Major * Strategically analyse information relevant to human resource management areas including recruiting, organisational departmental planning, performance management, and employment compliance.
+Bachelor of Applied Management - Occupational Health and Safety Management Major * Critically analyse strategic health and safety issues facing organisations, develop and implement policies and procedures in the area of occupational health and safety management, and undertake an influential leadership role for occupational health and safety management.
+Bachelor of Applied Management - Applied Marketing Major * Critically analyse marketing strategies and apply marketing concepts to justify solutions to complex scenarios.
+These include formulating marketing plans, conceptualising and evaluating promotion campaigns and making reasoned trade-offs between objectives and budgets and to innovate and manage change via a strong grounding in the realities of social, economic, and technological change processes.
+Bachelor of Applied Management - Event Management Major * Critically analyse strategic issues relevant to event management environments and outcomes.
+Bachelor of Applied Management - Agribusiness Management Major * Critically analyse strategic issues facing agricultural industries, develop and implement policies and procedures in the areas of operations, management, and financial management.

 Education pathways